 3. Patience/Sensory Acuity/Flexibility – you must possess a great deal of patience and be comfortable working with learners with diverse capacities and needs.
 Sensory acuity means seeing, hearing, feeling (physically and emotionally) what is going on around you.
 This skill is important in the classroom so that you are aware of feedback/information that indicates the extent to which you are on or off target in achieving your teaching outcomes, awareness of your students’ actions and reactions to certain situations/stimuli and enough flexibility to change or adopt your teaching style is vital.

 4. Understanding Learning Styles – learn the different learning styles of your students, some learn visually (V), auditorily (A), or kinesthetically (K), and take that into consideration when lesson planning for your class.
-Here is a link to a questionnaire to discover learning styles of your students.
 Also understand that other things affect our ability to learn, such as: the weather; the temperature in the classroom; the time of day; attention spans of learners and maturity.

 5. Good Rapport – it is important you have a great rapport with your students as it vital to achieve your objectives.
 Good rapport can help you better express your ideas and understand the thought processes of your students.
 It can also assist in avoiding conflicts, misunderstandings and arguments.
 Basic rapport skills are based on ‘mirroring and matching’ techniques.
 For more information refer to any N.L.P. material.